pimutils/todoman/README.md

 mark todos as completed (100%), and will nor reflect nor allow editing for values for `percent > 0 ^ percent < 100`.

-Due to developer lazyness, todos that have a due-date past the year 3000 may not be properly sorted between those that do not expire.
-It is expected that this issue be fixed before we start reaching that year.

 Requirements
 ------------